markevans/dragonfly/extra_docs/ExampleUseCases.md

 {http://heroku.com Heroku} is a commonly used platform for hosting Rack-based websites.
 The following assumes your site is set up for deployment onto Heroku.

-As explained in {file:UsingWithRails}, we can use a generator to create an initializer for setting up Dragonfly.

-    ./script/generate dragonfly_app images

 The default configuration won't work out of the box for Heroku, because

 - Heroku doesn't allow saving files to the filesystem (although it does use tempfiles)